 More details about the conditions for the programme will be provided to selected candidates upon receipt of an official offer from the Director of the Research Assistant Programme.

-We will begin accepting applications for the January 2017 Programme on 1 September 2016.
+We are now accepting applications for the January 2017 Programme.

 Application deadline: 16 October 2016

 Applications must be received by 11:59pm (CET) on 16 October 2016 in order to be considered for the position.

 If you have already applied for the position in the past, you are welcome to re-apply.
 However, please note that we do not retain previously submitted applications; you must re-submit your application materials in adherence to the appropriate application deadline.

 Recruitment for the August 2017 start date will begin in the spring.
 Please check back for more information regarding these recruitment deadlines.

 All applications must be submitted in either English or French.

 All application materials must be gathered and sent together as one single PDF document, including letters of recommendation.
 If one of your references prefers to send their letter directly, they may do so, however please indicate this clearly in your application email.

 Applications must contain all the above required documents to be considered for the research assistant programme.
 Please do not include any other supplementary documents.
 Incomplete applications will automatically be discarded.